Installation

 Contribute to the TOSCA Project

 The TOSCA repository is open-source, so anyone can download and use the code.
 If you want to contribute to the project by adding code to TOSCA repository you need to open a pull-request that has to be approved by our team.
+Note that TOSCA’s master branch is protected, so you cannot do modifications there.
+Modifications have to be done in a separate branch which is then merged into the master branch after approval.
 In order to do so, please use the following steps:

 Clone the TOSCA package locally on your machine with

-To stay up-to-date, rebase your local master with the your new commits by first checking out in your local master branch with
+To stay up-to-date after the modifications have been merged, rebase your local master with the your new commits by first checking out in your local master branch with

 Paraview-Catalyst2 OS-Rendering